ashenkar/sanga/wp-content/plugins/async-javascript/readme.txt

 The 'async' attribute is new in HTML5.
 It is supported by the following browsers:

-> Chrome
+* Chrome
-> IE 10 and higher
+* IE 10 and higher
-> Firefox 3.6 and higher
+* Firefox 3.6 and higher
-> Safari
+* Safari
-> Opera
+* Opera

 = Where can I report an error? =

-Contact David Clough @ Clough I.T.
-Solutions - support@cloughit.com.au
+Please lodge a support request at https://wordpress.org/support/plugin/async-javascript

 = What information should I include when requesting support =